European Institute of Innovation & Technology (EIT) Director

 Head of Unit Communication

 Anthony LOCKETT is Head of Unit for Communication at the European Research Council Executive Agency.
 From artificial intelligence to exoplanets, he and his team aim to explain the relevance of complex EU-funded science in an accessible way to the media and to the public.
 He is a great believer in Einstein’s view that “If you can’t explain it simply, you don’t understand it well enough”.
 Tony has previously held communication roles in the European Commission’s DGs for Regional and Urban Policy, Human Resources, Employment, Social Affairs and Inclusion.

 Press Advisor to the President of the European Research Council (ERCEA)

 Madeleine DRIELSMA is Press and Communication Advisor to the President of the European Research Council (ERC), Brussels.
 She has been in charge of press relations at the ERC since it was launched by the EU as a bold, new initiative for top science.
 She has additional experience in European affairs through her work in consulting (Kreab, Brussels) and diplomacy (Dutch Foreign Ministry), as well as postgraduate studies and work at the College of Europe (Bruges, Belgium).

-Deputy Head of the Scientific Advice Mechanism Unit (SAM)
+Deputy Head of Unit

 European Commission, Directorate-General Joint Research Centre